Trineedswater/COVID-DATA-ANALYSER/README.md

 # Covid Record Class

 A class to store data related to covid cases of a given country, eg. the number of positive or negative cases, etc.

+# Bugs

+This repository is no longer being updated.

+Data retrieval function and accumulation function does not return the correct data.